RachelB9913/RachelB9913/README.md

 🎓 Eager to gain industry experience, and seeking opportunities as a software engineer or developer, where I can contribute to impactful projects and grow professionally.

-🚀 At the moment, I’m interning at Nuvo Cares, where I contribute to developing computer vision systems for medical applications, leveraging various image processing techniques tools like SAM and YOLO.

 <br> <!-- Adding space here -->

 #### ⚒ Languages and Tools: